aloutfi/usda-dl/README.md

-# Team SAA Watercolor Pomology Data Science Project Repository
+# Team saaDude Watercolor Pomology Data Science Project Repository

 This repository is a collection of Jupyter notebooks that serve as the ETL process for the SENG 5709 Data Science group project.
 It was used to scrape, manipulate and format data so it may be passed to ElasticSearch Data Storage via the ElasticSearch API while complying to the an agreed upon data specification between the 2 systems.